protocol/launchpad/content/en/curriculum/ipfs/basics/index.md

 ### Start and Stop an IPFS Node
 In the previous tutorial, you learned how to start and stop and IPFS node in the command line.

-* Run `ipfs daemon` in the CLI to start your new node.
+* Run `ipfs daemon` in the CLI to start your new node

 >  When you run `ipfs daemon`, if you get the error: `lock <path>/.ipfs/repo.lock: someone else has the lock`, it means there is another instance running on your machine.
 Use the command `killall ipfs` and try again